6c65726f79/Transmissionic/README.md

 # Development

-You can start a local dev server using Ionic, but you need to disable CORS policy in your browser to connect to Transmission RPC from a different host.
+You can start a local dev server using Ionic, but you need to disable same origin policy in your browser to connect to Transmission RPC from a different host.
 For example, run a new instance of chrome with these flags : `--disable-web-security --disable-gpu --user-data-dir=~/chromeTemp`

 Then start the dev server by running :